Amy Jacques Garvey: Leadership of UNIA

 In light of unforeseen circumstances, Garvey was forced to assume a lead role in UNIA after Marcus was convicted of mail fraud on 21 June 1922, less than a year after their marriage.
 It is at this time that Garvey assumed interim leadership of UNIA.
 In addition to speaking all over the country to raise money for Garvey's defense fund, she edited and published volume 2 of the Philosophy and Opinions of Marcus Garvey, two volumes of his poetry, The Tragedy of White Injustice and Selections from the Poetic Meditations of Marcus Garvey.
-While doing this she worked tirelessly with lawyers to get her husband out of jail, and kept UNIA moving forward by delivering speeches and meeting with the leadership of the group occasionally.
-Despite the effort that Garvey put into keeping Marcus's dream alive, Marcus rarely showed appreciation toward her.
-Garvey never assumed official leadership of the organization because Marcus would not allow it.
+While doing this she worked tirelessly with lawyers to get her husband out of jail, and kept the UNIA moving forward by delivering speeches and occasionally meeting with the leaders of the group.
+Despite the effort that Garvey put into keeping Marcus's dream alive, Marcus rarely showed appreciation towards her.
+Garvey never assumed official leadership of the organization because Marcus would not allow for it.

 Life after UNIA

 After her husband was deported in 1927, Garvey went with him to Jamaica.
 They had two sons: Marcus Mosiah Garvey III (b.
 1930) and Julius Winston Garvey (b.
 1933).
 She remained with their children in Jamaica when Garvey moved to England in 1934.

 After Garvey's death in 1940, Jacques continued the struggle for black nationalism and African independence.
-In 1944 she wrote "A Memorandum Correlative of Africa, West Indies and the Americas", which she used to convince U.N. representatives to adopt an African Freedom Charter.
+In 1944 she wrote "A Memorandum Correlative of Africa, West Indies and the Americas", which she used to convince the U.N. representatives to adopt an African Freedom Charter.

-In November 1963, Garvey visited Nigeria as a guest of Dr. Nnamdi Azikiwe, who had been installed as that nation's first President.
+In November 1963, Garvey visited Nigeria as a guest of Dr. Nnamdi Azikiwe, who had been installed as the nation's first President.
 She published her own book, Garvey and Garveyism, in 1963, as well as a booklet, Black Power in America: The Power of the Human Spirit, in 1968.
 She also assisted John Henrik Clarke in editing Marcus Garvey and the Vision of Africa (1974).
 Her final work was the Philosophy and Opinions of Marcus Garvey volume III, written in conjunction with E. U. Essien-Udom.

 She was awarded the Musgrave Medal in 1971.

 Works

-Garvey was an ardent writer on behalf of the UNIA movement and her husband, Marcus Garvey.
+Garvey was an ardent writer on behalf of the UNIA movement as well as her husband, Marcus Garvey.
+Amy Jacques Garvey also had written books regarding Pan-African, civil rights, and feminist movements.
+In Garvey's, "Women as Leaders", she mentions the importance of Black women's roles in society, and her writing serves as both a call to action and a celebration of women's capabilities in leadership positions.